 Fellows work directly with state and local governments and are the backbone of the Lab’s model for providing high-quality pro bono technical assistance to governments.
 Fellows typically come to the GPL within a few years of completing a graduate degree in public policy, public administration, business administration, law, or related fields.
 Throughout the course of their fellowship, Fellows guide significant performance improvement projects forward, usually based on-site in the government, and receive training in skills including data analysis and project management.
 Previous fellows have led projects to reform city procurement, expand re-entry services to individuals released on parole, and improve the delivery of services provided to families interacting with the child welfare system.

 “I’ve been fortunate to situate the learning experience of my fellowship in the context of a place that means so much to me—my home state.
 Over time I’ve come to see this as the most valuable aspect of my experience at the GPL.
 The opportunity to learn through hands-on, project-based work has offered so much insight into the myriad ways cities, counties, and school districts can expand opportunities for young people.
-But doing that work alongside communities that I cherish has made my experience at the GPL so relevant and deeply rewarding.” -- Robert Fisher
+But doing that work alongside communities that I cherish has made my experience at the GPL so relevant and deeply rewarding.” -- Robert Fisher, Fellow 2017 - 2019

 Project Leaders drive forward GPL engagements with state and local governments and may oversee GPL fellows on intensive projects.
 Project Leaders may be former GPL fellows who have progressed within the organization or may join the GPL after multiple years of post-graduate work experience.

 "Working with the GPL has allowed me to roll up my sleeves and take ownership over exciting, meaningful projects early in my career.
-I could not have guessed that two years out of a master’s degree in social work, I’d be deeply entrenched in my home state’s efforts to reduce recidivism, digging into analysis around safety in youth prisons and employment outcomes post-release, leading efforts to improve programs in correctional facilities statewide, and meeting weekly with agency leadership to brainstorm and support department priorities.” -- Megan Toohey
+I could not have guessed that two years out of a master’s degree in social work, I’d be deeply entrenched in my home state’s efforts to reduce recidivism, digging into analysis around safety in youth prisons and employment outcomes post-release, leading efforts to improve programs in correctional facilities statewide, and meeting weekly with agency leadership to brainstorm and support department priorities.” -- Megan Toohey, Project Leader 2018 - 2019

 Assistant Directors manage engagements with governments, overseeing a team of fellows administering technical assistance.
 Assistant Directors also spend substantial time on GPL enterprise activities, such as scoping new government engagements and training new fellows.

-“The GPL has given me opportunities to develop in so many ways -- I’ve briefed mayors and agency leadership, worked closely with a jail’s assistant director to write procurements, gotten into the weeds of Medicaid billing data systems, spoken with moms who were receiving nurse home visits, and learned from individuals in jail custody recovering from substance use disorders -- that variety makes me a more dynamic contributor to the government leaders I support and adds great flexibility to a range of roles I can pursue after my time at the GPL.” -- Sarah Allin
+“The GPL has given me opportunities to develop in so many ways -- I’ve briefed mayors and agency leadership, worked closely with a jail’s assistant director to write procurements, gotten into the weeds of Medicaid billing data systems, spoken with moms who were receiving nurse home visits, and learned from individuals in jail custody recovering from substance use disorders -- that variety makes me a more dynamic contributor to the government leaders I support and adds great flexibility to a range of roles I can pursue after my time at the GPL.” -- Sarah Allin, Assistant Director 2017 - 2019

-Program Directors lead GPL's technical assistance practice, overseeing our engagements and supporting the professional development of our team members.
-As issue experts, Program Directors advise senior leaders in government on reforms in specific policy areas and develop new ideas for producing better results for social service programs and procurements.
+Program and Managing Directors lead GPL's technical assistance practice, overseeing our engagements and supporting the professional development of our team members.
+As issue experts, Program and Managing Directors advise senior leaders in government on reforms in specific policy areas and develop new ideas for producing better results for social service programs and procurements.

 “Our GPL fellow was amazing.
 Halfway through his fellowship, I hired him directly to run some of our critical and high priority projects, and he had an immediate impact.
 He brought a high level of analytic and commercial ability that our agency did not possess internally, and he led the team that executed a very complex set of procurements.” -- Brian Shortsleeve, Massachusetts Bay Transportation Authority Chief Administrator, 2015-2017